 Most people have experienced minor car accidents like fender benders throughout their lifetime.
 Accidents where the collision is minimal and occurs at a low speed, leaving very little damage to either vehicle, but don’t be fooled.
 Even a minor accident can cause serious injuries, especially to your head, neck, and back.
-If you have been injured in a fender bender in NJ, seek medical help immediately and contact a personal injury attorney at Kamensky, Cohen, and Riechelson to discuss your case and whether you may be entitled to compensation.
+If you have been injured in a fender bender in NJ, seek medical help immediately and contact a personal injury attorney at Cohen & Riechelson to discuss your case and whether you may be entitled to compensation.

 Fender Bender Accidents on NJ Streets and Roadways

 A fender bender is an accident where one driver lightly hits the other causing minimal damage (usually to the fender and the bumper).
 However, a fender bender may involve parts of the car other than the fender itself.
 The impact is almost always made when the front of one car hits the back of another.
 People tend to disregard getting help or calling their insurance company because deductibles can be high.
 Still, an insurance claim is usually submitted if the damage is significant and requires major repairs.

 In nearly every case, fender benders are caused when the driver behind the vehicle that is hit is not paying attention.
 There are many distractions, such as fatigue, watching videos, texting, putting on make-up, having lunch, taking selfies, or recording a quick clip to post online.
 These distractions take our attention away for mere seconds, but that is just enough time to cause a fender bender.
 Sometimes, the driver in front has to brake very quickly, and there isn’t time to stop, which is why keeping your eyes on the road is more important than ever.